-At Trubicars, we believe that enrolling in a Beginner Drivers Education Course (BDE Course) is your best bet on learning how to be a safe and responsible driver on Ontario Roads.
-Many people believe that taking a BDE Course is boring, uninformative and non-engaging.
+At Trubicars, we believe that enrolling in a Beginner Drivers Education Course (BDE Course) is your best bet for learning how to be a safe and responsible driver on Ontario Roads.
+Many people believe that taking a BDE Course is boring, uninformative, and non-engaging.
 However, Trubicars aims to ensure that you learn lots of valuable information while also ensuring that you aren’t bored during your course.

 1 So What Will I Learn?

 All Ministry Approved Driver Education Courses in Ontario are aware of the rules of the road and will prep you to be successful on your road tests.
-They will teach you traffic laws, traffic signs and signals, positive driving attitudes, as well as any fundamentals you will need to be confident and safe behind the wheel.
-The fundamentals will include components of the vehicle, driver behaviour, attention management, sharing the road with other road users, highway driving, how to safely drive in various conditions and More!
+They will teach you traffic laws, traffic signs, and signals, positive driving attitudes, as well as any fundamentals you will need to be confident and safe behind the wheel.
+TThe fundamentals will include components of the vehicle, driver behavior, attention management, sharing the road with other road users, highway driving, how to safely drive in various conditions, and More!
 (Essentially everything you will need to know about driving!)
-Additionally, BDE Courses will teach you the consequences to driving impaired, distracted driving etc, and their penalities.
+Additionally, BDE Courses will teach you the consequences of driving impaired, distracted driving, etc, and their penalties.

-All Ministry Approved Driving Schools will include at least:
+All Ministry Approved Driving Schools will include at least the:

 - 20 Hours of Classroom Instruction and